-About Primary Authentication TypesMultiple authentication types can be configured for each Application Link using Unified Application Links (UAL).
+You can configure multiple authentication types for each application link.
 When a feature makes a request using an Application Link, it will use one of the configured authentication types.
-If more than one authentication type is configured, it will (by default) use the authentication type that is marked as the primary authentication type.
+If more than one authentication type is configured, it will by default use the authentication type that is marked as the primary authentication type.
 The default authentication type is indicated by the green tick next to the authentication type on the list application link screen.

 You cannot configure which authentication type is the primary authentication type.
-The primary authentication type is determined automatically by UAL and depends on a weight defined by each authentication type method.
-However, every feature that uses UAL can also choose to use a specific authentication type and might not use the default primary authentication type method.
+The primary authentication type is determined automatically by Application Links and depends on a weight defined by each authentication type method.
+However, every feature that uses Application Links can also choose to use a specific authentication type and might not use the default primary authentication type.

-- Impersonating authentication types will make requests on behalf of the user that is currently logged in.
-This includes OAuth and Trusted Apps authentication.
+- Impersonating authentication types make requests on behalf of the user who is currently logged in.
+People will see only the information that they have permission to see.
+This includes OAuth and Trusted Applications authentication.

 - Non-impersonating authentication types always use a pre-configured user when making a request.
+Everyone logged into the system will see the same information.
 This includes basic HTTP authentication.